-That higher price usually gives you options such as variable speed control or metal construction.
-Centrifugal juicers are the fastest juicers because they work at very high speeds up to 10,000 rpm.
+Higher prices usually give you options such as variable speed control or metal construction.
+Centrifugal juicers are the fastest because they work at very high speeds, up to 10,000 rpm.

 However, this high speed can cause heat and oxidation, which leads to less nutritious and watery juices.

 Oxidation can be partially avoided by using lemon or lime in the recipe – ascorbic acid slows down oxidation.

-Centrifuges process raw materials with high water content well but are not recommended for lower water content such as leafy vegetables.
+Centrifuges process raw materials with high water content but are not recommended for lower water, such as leafy vegetables.

-We chose the top commercial Breville JE98XL juicer with a micro-mesh sieve that usually gives great results.
+We chose the top commercial Breville JE98XL juicer with a micro-mesh sieve that usually gives excellent results.

-The results of Breville JE98XL were surprisingly good for a centrifugal juicer, probably due to the very high water content in celery.
-It was by far the fastest juicer, processing 700 grams in less than 55 seconds.
+The results of Breville JE98XL were surprisingly good for a centrifugal juicer, probably due to celery’s very high water content.
+It was the fastest juicer, processing 700 grams in less than 55 seconds.

 It also achieved an impressive 510 milliliters of juice – thus sharing second place with the vertical masticating juicer.

 The cleaning was a bit complicated.
-Very moist pulp was sprayed on the pulp container and had to be scraped by hand (other machines produced a much smaller amount of pulp).
+Very moist pulp was sprayed on the pulp container and had to be scraped by hand (other machines produced a much smaller pulp).
 And the big sieve took a little longer to clean.
 The quality of the juice was noticeably more watery in taste than the others.

-The juice was also lighter in color, indicating that less fiber was processed in the juice.
-We ranked it fourth, mainly because of the quality of the juice, but we were impressed with the speed and yield.
+The juice was also lighter in color, indicating that less fiber was processed in the liquid.
+We ranked it fourth, mainly because of the quality of the fluid, but we were impressed with the speed and yield.

 As long as you plan to drink the juice right away and don’t mind a long cleanse, centrifugal is a solid choice and much better than using a blender.